Go Common Test

 January 22, 2025 · 2 min read · Page View:

 If you have any questions, feel free to comment below.
+Click the block can copy the code.

 The test methods in Go mainly include three types: unit test, benchmark test, and example test.